Ethiopia Registers 249 New COVID-19 Cases - UrduPoint

 Ethiopia Registers 249 New COVID-19 Cases

+Ethiopia registered 249 new COVID-19 cases in the past 24 hours, taking the nationwide tally to 272,285 as of Thursday evening, according to the country's Ministry of Health

-ADDIS ABABA, Jun 2 (UrduPoint / Pakistan Point News - 2nd Jun, 2021 ) :Ethiopia registered 249 new COVID-19 cases in the past 24 hours, taking the nationwide tally to 271,790 as of Tuesday evening, according to the country's Ministry of Health.
+ADDIS ABABA (UrduPoint / Pakistan Point News - 4th Jun, 2021 ) :Ethiopia registered 249 new COVID-19 cases in the past 24 hours, taking the nationwide tally to 272,285 as of Thursday evening, according to the country's Ministry of Health.

-The ministry said six new deaths were reported, bringing the death toll to 4,171.
+The ministry said seven new deaths were reported, bringing the death toll to 4,185, the ministry said.

-According to the ministry, Ethiopia currently has 28,142 active COVID-19 cases, of whom 399 are under severe health conditions.
+According to the ministry, Ethiopia currently has 24,720 active COVID-19 cases, 367 of which are considered severe.

 Ethiopia, Africa's second-most populous nation, has so far reported the largest number of cases in the East Africa region.